axoflow/axosyslog-core-docs/content/chapter-destinations/configuring-destinations-kafka-c/reference-destination-kafka-c/_index.md

 {{% alert title="Note" color="info" %}}

-Unlike in the Java implementation, the <span class="code">client-lib-dir()</span> option has no significant role in the C implementation of the `kafka()` destination.
+Unlike in the Java implementation, the `client-lib-dir()` option has no significant role in the C implementation of the `kafka()` destination.
 The programming language accepts this option for better compatibility.

 {{% /alert %}}